 Yet when disaster strikes, Hays uses his skills to feed people in need.
-Since 2011, his nonprofit, Operation BBQ Relief, has prepared almost 1.7 million meals for survivors and first responders.
+Since 2011, his nonprofit, Operation BBQ Relief, has prepared more than 1.75 million meals for survivors and first responders.

 The unique effort began in May 2011, when a massive EF-5 tornado hit Joplin, Missouri, about two-and-a-half hours from Hays' home.
 His wife urged him to help.
 So, he put out the word to his barbecue buddies and headed down with his portable smoker.

 "We thought we'd be there three to four days, serving maybe 5,000 meals," Hays said.
 "But the need was there, and the supplies kept coming in."

 Hays and approximately 300-400 volunteers worked for 11 days to meet that need -- preparing more than 120,000 meals.

 It was a life-changing experience for Hays, who had never organized any type of large volunteer effort before.
 While preparing to head home, he and friends Will Cleaver and Jeff Stith came to a realization.